Thopic/TCR_pairings/readme.md

 # Supplementary to the paper "Genesis of αβ T-cell receptor"

-This github is the companion of the paper entitled "Genesis of αβ T-cell receptor".
+This github is the companion to the paper entitled "Genesis of αβ T-cell receptor".

 [Link to the paper (biorxiv)](https://www.biorxiv.org/content/early/2018/06/28/353128)